dorchen2020/JavaAutomationUI-API/README.md

 ## Installation

 - Download the project to your local computer.
-- Run JSON Server with "createJSONServer.bat" in src/resource (If Server does not run APITests failed in execution).
+- Run JSON Server with "createJSONServer.bat" in src/resource (If Server does not run API Tests failed in execution).
 - Make sure Chrome and Edge are installed for a run on different browsers.

 ## Usage